Lexie93/Deliverable2/README.md

 # Deliverable2
-Deliverable 2 per il corso di Ingegneria del Software 2
+Deliverable 2 for the course "Ingegneria del Software 2"